jadebustos/science/biagra/README.md

 * creating documentation, most of it was missing
 * cleaning the code
 * including examples of how BIAGRA can be used

+When I originally created this code the Spanish motto was "Algún día esta biblioteca será la ...."